-Outside of not reaching our user goals, we had some big blog wins during our tenth month and did a lot of things right.
-Read on to find out what our strengths and weaknesses were during our tenth month blogging!
+Outside of not reaching our user goals, we had some big blog wins this month and did many things right.

 Posting